input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 Note the choice `0` as the `Version` was arbitrary and could have been any integer.

-2. Users may mint `FUELProxyPolicy` for `FUEL` where we note that we have `FUELProxyPolicy` minting only if `FUELMintingPolicy` mints; and similarly, users may burn `FUELProxyPolicy` only if the tautology policy returns true (i.e., always).
+2. Users may mint `FUELProxyPolicy` for `FUEL` where we note that `FUELProxyPolicy` mints only if `FUELMintingPolicy` mints; and similarly, users may burn their `FUELProxyPolicy` only if the tautology policy mints (which may always).

-3. A governance mechanism chooses to upgrade the system by spending the UTxO that holds the `FUELOracleMintPolicy` NFT (or the `FUELOracleBurnPolicy`) at validator `FUELOracleValidator`, paying it to another `FUELOracleValidator` validator address with a new `FUELOracleDatum`.
+3. A governance mechanism chooses to upgrade the system by spending the UTxO that holds the `FUELOracleMintPolicy` NFT (or the `FUELOracleBurnPolicy`) at validator `FUELOracleValidator`, and paying it to another `FUELOracleValidator` validator address with a new `FUELOracleDatum`.

-4. Note that any new `FUEL` tokens must now validate with the new collection of minting policies provided.
+4. Note that any new `FUEL` tokens must now validate with the new collection of proxied minting policies provided.

 5. Steps 2., 3., 4. may be repeated indefinitely for users and governance mechanisms.